-Add a custom banner using built-in div styles
+Add a custom banner with built-in div styles

 The fastest way to create this banner and get it looking exactly how you want is to use our built-in div styles in the article editor, create the banner exactly how you'd like, and then copy that raw HTML and paste it straight into your theme.